 5 Search Hacks To Find The Cheapest Flights Online

-1. Compare and find the cheapest flights availble
+1. Compare and find the cheapest flights available

 There’s a lot of behind the scenes action between OTAs (online travel agents), such as Skyscanner and Opodo, and the airline itself.
 OTAs act as a middle man ‘shopfront,’ often selling flights cheaper than the airline in a move as a ‘loss leader’ or through making extra money by providing other services as insurance, car, hotels etc. OTAs often have strong bargaining power with airlines as they have the potential to reach a wider base of customers.

-From personal experience, Skyscanner is my favorite booking system given its functionality and design, but it’s also worth exploring other OTAs for price comparisons including:
+From personal experience, Skysacnner (Read our Skyscanner review) is my favorite booking system given its functionality and design, but it’s also worth exploring other OTAs for price comparisons including:

 - Google flights